Finance & Tax Consultants

 Sydney: A New Record High

 Sydney, Australia’s largest city, has seen median house prices surge to an unprecedented $1.75 million.
 In just 90 days, prices have increased by 3.4% (or $58,148), marking the fastest growth observed in over two years.
-According to Domain’s chief of research, this upward trajectory is expected to continue, with Sydney’s median potentially hitting $2 million by 2027.
+According to Domain’s chief of research at the time, this upward trajectory was expected to continue, with Sydney’s median potentially hitting $2 million by 2027, though growth has since slowed well short of that pace (see the update below).

 Brisbane: Surpassing Melbourne